- when physical discomfort persists

 Chronic pain treatment

-Recognizing that pain is a serious problem is the first step towards finding the right and effective treatment.
+Recognising that pain is a serious problem is the first step towards finding the right and effective treatment.
 In The Kunsnacht Practice, each client receives an adapted treatment plan to identify the root causes of chronic pain.
 Together, we can identify the source of pain and develop a comprehensive treatment plan that takes into account general health and lifestyle.
 Our clinical team uses evidence-based procedures to treat customers individually (one in time, never in groups) in a luxurious environment.